-According to Statistics Canada, the number of seniors will rise by 25 per cent by 2036, and the number of seniors 80 years old and over will double between 2011 and 2036.
-However, Canada faces a chronic shortage of domestic HCA and LPN students.
-The Canadian Occupational Projection System (2015-2024) estimates that job openings will exceed job seekers for HCAs and LPNs by 3,100 and 4,400 positions respectively.
-This poses a significant challenge for providing care now, as well as an increasing challenge for meeting future needs.
+According to Statistics Canada, the number of seniors will rise to 25 percent by 2036, and the number of seniors 80 years old and over will double between 2011 and 2036.43 However, Canada faces a chronic shortage of domestic HCA and LPN students.
+The Canadian Occupational Projection System (2015-2024) estimates that job openings will exceed job seekers for HCAs and LPNs by 3,100 and 4,400 positions respectively.44 This poses a significant challenge for providing care now, as well as an increasing challenge for meeting future needs.

-&lt;sup>42 Conference Board of Canada, 2015.
+42 Conference Board of Canada, 2015.
 Brain Gain 2015: The State of Canada's Learning Recognition System.

-&lt;sup>43 Statistics Canada, 2015.
+43 Statistics Canada, 2015.
 Population Projections for Canada, Provinces and Territories.
 2015-11-27.

-&lt;sup>44 Canadian Occupation Projection System, Employment and Social Development Canada.
+44 Canadian Occupation Projection System, Employment and Social Development Canada.
 Accessed 03, 26, 2018.